-12.I.5 Existing Operations
+12.I.7 Existing Operations

 Discontinuation of any existing non-conforming operation for a period of more than one (1) year shall result in the loss of "grandfathered" status for that operation.
-Discontinuation is defined as being the excavation, processing or storage of less than five hundred (500) cubic yards of material.
+Discontinuation is defined as being the excavation, processing or storage of less than five hundred (500) cubic yards of material when the extraction operation was permitted to extract greater than five hundred (500) cubic years of material.